Create an IT Infrastructure Architecture Blueprint

 This page introduces how to create an IT Infrastructure Architecture Blueprint.

 On the Dragon1 platform, you can create different architecture blueprints.
 For instance, if you are an IT architect and you need to create one for your technical architecture.
-If you want to read the why and how on Technical Architecture you need to read this page.
+If you want to read the why and how on Infrastructure Architecture and Technical Architecture you need to read this page.

 Only 1 out of 100 architects create blueprints that are used by board members and directors.